 For example, if you have a supply of large canning jars, have the kids carefully place a handful or two of the treats in a jar.

-Or you can use plastic cold cut tubs or just a plain ziplock bag.
-Decorate the doggie gift package with a bow, holiday stickers, or ribbon, and a homemade gift tag.
+Or you can use plastic cold-cut tubs or just a plain Ziploc bag.
+Decorate the doggie gift package with a bow, stickers, or ribbon, and a homemade gift tag.

-Don't forget to include ingredient info on the tag so everyone knows this homemade dog treats recipe is dog and allergy friendly.
+Don't forget to include ingredient info on the tag so everyone knows this homemade treats recipe is dog and allergy-friendly.

 - 2 cups whole wheat or gluten free flour (plus more for dusting)

 - 1 cup sunflower butter (room temperature)